zF-9/qLearning-RL/README.md

   ```
     - Adjusting the model hyperparameters (number of episodes; learning rate; evaluation seed of the environment; epsilon probabilty; decay rate).
     - Visualing the Exploration-Exploitation Trade-off.
-    - experimenting with website navigation using Q-Learning.
+    - experimenting with automating website navigation using Q-Learning.
   ```